"Energy-Efficient Edge-Native Sensory Processors"

 3. Processor Architecture: Temporal Neural Networks (TNN)

-Temporal Neural Networks (TNNs) are a special class of spiking neural networks, based on the space time algebra, and shown to be capable of implementing any space time function.
-By exploiting time as a computing resource, TNNs are capable of performing sensory processing with very low system complexity and very high energy efficiency, as compared to current ANNs and DNNs.
-Furthermore, the key feature of TNNs is the capability for learning that is unsupervised, continuous, and emergent.
+Temporal Neural Networks (TNNs) are a special class of spiking neural networks, for implementing a class of functions based on the space time algebra.
+By exploiting time as a computing resource, TNNs are capable of performing sensory processing with very low system complexity and very high energy efficiency as compared to conventional ANNs & DNNs.
+Furthermore, one key feature of TNNs involves using spike timing dependent plasticity (STDP) to achieve a form of machine learning that is unsupervised, continuous, and emergent.

-4. Processor Design Style: Generalized Race Logic (GRL)
+4. Processor Design Style: Space Time Logic Design